Deepfake-Eval-2024: A Multi-Modal In-the-Wild Benchmark of Deepfakes Circulated in 2024: Appendix: Supplementary Materials

-Deepfakes pose an established threat to society, and there is a potential for Deepfake-Eval-2024 to be used with malicious intentions to create deepfake generation technologies that are more realistic and that evade existing detectors.
+Deepfakes pose an established threat to society, which is why the release of updated deepfake detection benchmarks is important for improving our response to this threat.
+However, there is a potential for released datasets to be used with malicious intentions to create deepfake generation technologies that are more realistic and that evade existing detectors.
 As such, we gate access to this dataset through Huggingface to individuals verifiably at research institutions or doing work related to deepfake detection.
-This is done via a Huggingface access request interface where we request an institutional / company email address.
-There is also a space for individuals to provide additional evidence of work related to deepfake detection, which is used for verification in the case that the email address provided is a) not connected to an institution or b) is not in the name of the requesting individual.
+Prospective users must accept a terms of use agreement.
+Then they must provide an an institutional / company email address and link that provides additional evidence of work related to deepfake detection, which is used for verification.
 We intend to maintain this system of access gating until May 2027, at which point generative AI is likely to have advanced far beyond the deepfakes represented in Deepfake-Eval-2024, and thus there will be a much lower risk of making Deepfake-Eval-2024 available to all individuals.
 Starting in May 2027, we will modify the access process so that any individual who agrees to the Terms of Use can get access to the dataset.
+Further, in the Terms of Use, we state that we release the dataset with a CC-BY-SA-4.0 license, designating it primarily as a research artifact.
+While the dataset is freely available, users are responsible for ensuring its legal use in commercial settings.
+Users must independently verify compliance with applicable laws before employing the dataset for commercial purposes.